anguoyuan/Excellent_Image_Retrieval_Papers/README.md

 The excellent image retrieval papers

 #Use PPT to manage the papers
-We read hundreds papers when doing research; we save the pdf, mark the important sentences and make notes.
-But if we can not find the paper and the notes quickly when we need them, they are just wasting our time.
-I tried several ways to manage the read papers, and I found PPT is the most efficient way.
+We spend a lot time on reading papers when doing research.
+But it is useless if we can not find the right read paper quickly when we need it.
+I tried several ways to manage the read papers and found PPT is very efficient.
 It has the following benefits:

+PPT makes me happy.
+So I can keep thinking.

+I can search the target paper quickly from slides than from pure literal titles.

+The figure helps me recall the main message of a paper quickly.

+Enough space to add the notes and external links freely.

+Better interacting experience + easy to re-clustering the papers.